waqqasiq/web-push-node/README.md

 # web-push-node
-Test project to send web push using node and service worker
+Send web push notification using node and service worker

-Important notes:
+Create project and install required dependencies:
 * npm init -y
 * npm i express
+* npm i dotenv
 * npm i -g nodemon
 * npm i web-push
-* To generate the VAPID keys in your terminal, use the command: ./node_modules/.bin/web-push generate-vapid-keys
+* To generate the VAPID keys in your terminal, use the command: ```./node_modules/.bin/web-push generate-vapid-keys```

 How it works:
 * Check if serviceWorker is in navigator of browser